 Bob is a gentle and humble soul, gifted with a wonderful way of engaging with people in any circumstance.
 He is and has been a wonderful blessing to the church, to the District, and certainly to me.
 Thank you, Bob!
 God bless you and keep you in all that you do (Psalm 121).

-We invite you to keep reading for an FAQ reflection with Pastor Schulze about his ministry at the District office and what he’s looking forward to in retirement.
+We invite you to keep reading for an interview reflection with Pastor Schulze about his ministry at the District office and what he’s looking forward to in retirement.

 What have you enjoyed during your time at the District office?